 Yoga has been around for many thousands of years and can be described in countless different ways.
 Physical benefits include increased strength, flexibility and balance, better lung capacity and improved health, fitness and wellbeing.
 It also helps lower stress levels and improves relaxation and focus.
-Beyond the physical and stripped of it’s many definitions yoga is essentially a way of life that allows us be in touch with ourselves in a way that can provide a calm state of mind, an internal happiness and a balanced life.
+Beyond the physical, and stripped of its many definitions, yoga is essentially a way of life that allows us be in touch with ourselves in a way that can provide a calm state of mind, an internal happiness and a balanced life.
 All we have to do is be willing to start the journey…

-A dynamic and creative style of vinyasa flow yoga based around the principles of Ashtanga; synchronizing the movement and breath of the body through asana (posture).
-Classes are challenging yet calming, strong yet flowing and are designed to build strength, awareness and openness in the body, allowing the student to develop at their own pace and discover the inner teacher within them.
+Vinyasa Flow is a dynamic and creative style of fluid and flowing yoga that synchronises the movement and breath of the body through asana (posture).
+Clare’s classes are challenging yet calming, strong yet flowing and are designed to build strength, awareness and openness in the body, allowing the student to develop at their own pace and discover the inner teacher within them.
 Clare focuses her classes strongly on alignment and intelligently threads sequences together to help create strength and freedom in the body giving you the chance to experience your physical and mental potential.
 The classes are good fun and can often be a serious physical and mental workout!

 Yoga for Sports

-Through her own personal experience with sport and through working with many athletes Clare has discovered that there are endless benefits of combining an active lifestyle with yoga.
-Not only does yoga bring about an increased awareness of the body but it also elongates the muscles and improves flexibility resulting in better alignment and posture, a quicker recovery time after activity and sport and a smaller likelihood of injury.
+Through her own personal experience with sport and through working with many athletes, Clare has discovered that there are endless benefits of combining an active lifestyle with yoga.
+Not only does yoga bring about an increased awareness of the body but it also elongates the muscles and improves flexibility resulting in better alignment and posture, a quicker recovery time after activity and sport, and a smaller likelihood of injury.
 In addition to the physical benefits students can also gain focus, more confidence, visualisation techniques and positive thinking making this an excellent tool not just for daily life but also for competitive athletes.
-Clare teaches regular Yoga for Runners & Cyclists classes and is available if you would like to have her come and hold a similarly themed workshop or class in your own studio.
-To discuss Yoga for Sports with Clare please get in touch.
+Clare was responsible for writing a year long series of articles on Yoga for Sport for Yoga Magazine.

 Clare completed her full teacher training certificate with The Life Centre and Yoga Campus in London, has completed a certificate in Yoga Therapy Techniques with the Yoga Biomedical Trust and is also a registered Restorative Yoga Teacher.
 She is accredited by the British Wheel of Yoga and the International Therapy Education Council and is a member of the Register of Exercise Professionals.
 She holds a qualification in Sports First Aid & Emergency Action through the ITC and a HSE First Aid for Yoga certificate.
-She is currently undertaking an advanced teaching certificate in Yoga Medicine with Tiffany Cruikshank and has been lucky enough to learn and study with internationally renowned teachers such as Richard Freeman, Kino Macgregor, Judith Hanson-Lasater, Bridget Woods Kramer, Uma Dinsmore-Tuli, Denise Martin Harker and Liz Lark to name just a few.
+She is currently undertaking an advanced teaching certificate in Yoga Medicine with Tiffany Cruikshank and has been lucky enough to learn and study with other internationally renowned teachers such as Richard Freeman, Kino Macgregor, Judith Hanson-Lasater, Sianna Sherman, Aadil Palkhivala, Meghan Currie and Uma Dinsmore-Tuli to name just a few.